iTommix/pyCAR/README.md

 Including:

-- Navit Navigation
+- Navit Navigation (Improvements needed)
 - Bluetooth HFP and A2DP functionality (both controlled via pyCAR)
+- Import of Cellphones Phonebook
-- Radio FM-Tuner with si4703 Breakout Board
+- Radio FM-Tuner with si4703 Breakout Board (including RDS)
 - MP3-Player in pure Python3
 - Use of 7" Touchscreen from Raspberry Pi Foundation
-- Bluetooth-Stick (HFP Capabilities)
+- Bluetooth-Dongle (HFP Capabilities)

 No use of 3rd-Party like Kodi.
-I use a Bluetooth Audio Mouse (Hercules Muse Pocket).
+I use a USB Audio Mouse (Hercules Muse Pocket).
 If you dont need Radio and/or HFP (because of Microfon for HFP and Line-In for Radio) the internal Soundcard should work, too.
 But there are some configuration needed.
 I also disabled the internal BT from Raspberry, because it wont work properly.
 HFP depends on self compiled Pulseaudio (v.6) and ofono.org.

 Tuner-Module available here: